astra-vision/LMSCNet/README.md

 as in original scale data.
 All information will be stored in the same format and respective location than the semanticKITTI provided data with new file extensions (`file.label_1_X` and `file.invalid_1_X`).

+If you are using **v1.1** of the dataset, you can download the data directly from [here](https://www.rocq.inria.fr/rits_files/download.php?file=computer-vision/lmscnet/semanticKITTI_v1.1_dscale.zip).
+Please extract the data into the semanticKITTI root folder.

-Please run the `LMSCNet/data/labels_downscale.py` as follows:
+Otherwise, you need to generate the data by running the `LMSCNet/data/labels_downscale.py` as follows:
 ```
 $ cd <root dir of this repo>
 $ python LMSCNet/data/labels_downscale.py --dset_root <path/dataset/root>